CamelCaseName/HPVR/README.md

 - [ ] using vr hands to punch
 - [ ] using vr hands to physically open/close doors
 - [ ] using vr hands to combine items
+- [ ] using vr hands to take off/put on clothes

 # compatibility
 ## game seller